Arbitrary control over multimode wave propagation for machine learning: Introduction

-In this work, we introduce a photonic chip that realizes a two-dimensionally-programmable (2D-programmable) waveguide.
-The chip uses massively parallel electro-optic modulation to program $n(x,z)$ across 10,000 individual regions of a lithium niobate slab waveguide, and we train multimode photonic structures within the chip that perform neural-network inference (Fig.~\ref{fig1}).
+In this work, we introduce a photonic chip with a waveguide that is fully programmable in two dimensions: a \textit{2D-programmable waveguide}.
+The chip uses massively parallel electro-optic modulation to program $n(x,z)$ across $\sim$10,000 individual regions of a lithium niobate slab waveguide, and we train multimode photonic structures within the chip that perform neural-network inference (Fig.~\ref{fig1}).
 The structures realized by our 2D-programmable waveguide are similar to inverse-designed nanophotonic devices \cite{Molesky-vuckovic-rodriguez2018NatPhoton,nikkhah2024inverse}: they are computer-optimized, two-dimensional metastructures that control multimode wave propagation.
 A distinguishing feature of our device is its programmability, setting it apart from typical inverse-designed photonic devices, which are fixed after manufacturing.
-We achieve programmability optically: a pattern of light shone on top of our device creates a refractive-index distribution $n(x,z)$ in the slab waveguide.
-The programming works as follows: By projecting patterns $I(x,z)$ of light onto a photoconductive film fabricated above the lithium niobate waveguide, we control the quasi-DC electric field distribution, $E_{\text{DC}}(x,z)$, across it.
-This in turn induces a refractive-index modulation $\Delta n(x,z)\propto E_{\text{DC}}(x,z)$ via the strong electro-optic effect in lithium niobate.
-With the ability to program any continuous refractive index distribution in 2D, we could in principle program (or learn) any passive photonic circuit, device, or system.
-Here, however, we focus on performing optical-neural-network calculations, both because this is an application that is well-suited to the analog computation realized by multimode wave propagation, and because it is an application that demands large-scale (i.e., highly multimode), complex photonic transformations.
-In our work we show how we can train the refractive-index distribution $\Delta n(x,z)$ so that wave propagation through the device performs a desired neural-network inference.
-Our method adapts a hybrid in-silico, in-situ backpropagation algorithm \cite{wright-onodera-mcmahon2022nature} that makes it practical to learn a very large number ($>$10,000) of parameters.
-A key contribution of our work is to show how to construct and calibrate a physics-informed simulation model of our chip that is sufficiently accurate, even at the scale of 49-dimensional inputs and 10,000 tunable parameters, for gradient-descent training to converge to good solutions.
-We apply our device to both vowel and MNIST handwritten-digit classification, and perform classifications using just a single pass through the device.
-This is in contrast to most prior works on neural-network inference with integrated photonics, which use photonic chips that are too small to receive the entire input data vector in a single shot, so require multiple passes.
-We also do not rely on any trainable digital-electronic pre- or post-processing; the vast majority of the computation is performed from start to finish by our optical apparatus.
+We achieve programmability optically, decoupling the electronic wiring for programming from the photonic chip: a pattern of light shone on top of our device creates a spatially-varying refractive-index modulation $\Delta n(x,z)$ in the slab waveguide.
+This is achieved by using the principle of photoconductive gain \cite{chiou-wu2005nature, wu2011natphoton} to induce a refractive-index modulation via the strong electro-optic effect in lithium niobate.
+In our work we show how we can train the refractive-index distribution so that the complex wave propagation through the device performs a desired neural-network inference (Fig.~\ref{fig1}C).